AlexJupiter/rayls-dapp/README.md

     A -- "Authentication" --> C;
     A -- "Queries for Coinbase attestation<br/>to display in UI" --> E;
     A -- "Checks for BAB Token via API call" --> B
-    A -- "Checks for Galxe Passport" --> J
-    A -- "Fetches testnet stats" --> I;
+    A -- "Checks for Galxe Passport via API call" --> B A -- "Fetches testnet stats" --> I;
     H -- "RPC Requests" --> B;
     B -- "Forwards requests via Public IP" --> P;